Learn different techniques to Merge or Concatenate multiple collections together in Java with the help of practical examples.

 Summary

-In this Tutorial of Merging or Concatenating Java Collections together we covered various examples.
-We have seen a plenty of examples using Java 8, using Plain java, using Guava Library, and using Apache Commons Collections Library.
-Finally we saw Java 8 way of concatenating collections together without duplicate elements.
+In this tutorial, we thoroughly understood how to merge multiple Java Collections to form a collection of combined elements.
+We covered plenty of examples using Java Streams, plain Java, Guava library, and Apache Commons Collections library.
+Lastly, we saw Java 8 streams way of concatenating collections without duplicate elements.